wildercb/csai/README.md

 2. Sends the context and new message to OpenAI API
 3. Stores the AI response in Firestore

-### 3.5 OpenAI API Integration
+### 3.5 OpenAI API/OpenRouter API Integration

-We use Open Router's GPT-3.5-turbo model , more to come soon.
+We use Open Router's GPT-3.5-turbo model , more to come soon...

+### 3.6 PineCone vector store

+In scripts/uploadToPinecone we provide utils to seed your pinecone database.
+Just have data be uploaded to the data folder in json and write the command npm run upload-to-pinecone.
+Note at this time you will have to update the function or the file structure to match the uploadToPinecone json format.

+#######TODO: Update so most jsons can be transposed into this format.

 ## 4. Key Features